reactioon/rdata/README.md

     }
 }
 ```
-More details about VARIABLES, can be found in [VARIABLES]() file.

 ### Indexes
-RDATA supports indexes to improve performance when searching for a document.
+RDATA supports indexes to improve performance while searching for a document.
 Currently, the content to be indexed must be in JSON, if the content stored in the book is in JSON, it can be indexed and the document will be available with `_search`.

-**Endpoint (GET)**: /rdata/`{collection}`/_indexes

 Client:
 ```